 - Land deforested and developed

 - Waste and toxic byproducts of manufacturing

 All of these things deplete or degrade the earth’s natural resources.
-It is estimated that humanities’ eco-footprint (a measure of consumption) is one and a half times the earth’s ability to sustainably provide the resources to meet that level of consumption.
-That shortfall is being met through the depletion (or degradation) of natural capital – things like fresh water, soil, forest land, wetlands and biodiversity.
+It is estimated that humanities’ ecological footprint (a measure of consumption) is one and a half times the earth’s capacity to sustainably provide the resources to meet that demand.
+The shortfall between the supply of resources and the demand for them is being met through the depletion (or degradation) of natural capital – things like fresh water, soil, forest land, wetlands and biodiversity.